Why choose solar panels?

 Are all solar panel system brands the same?

 Solar Heroes make available many different types of systems to our customers.
 Quality and costs do vary and we are not biased towards any particular brand or country of origin.
 We listen to your needs and offer systems that will best suit you.
 It is our opinion that systems and components that are manufactured in Asia vs Germany or other countries are very reliable and in some cases more reliable.
-We find that as technology advances, it is wise to choose more cost effective solutions from Asia.
+We find that as technology advances, it is wise to get in touch with us to discuss the best options available.

 What type of panels & inverter do you use?